McOgola/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Changes group owner and owner
+Changes a file owner incaseof a specific user